olgapombo/olgapombo.github.io/content/each_life/each_life.md

 Being done, being done, being done, being done, being done…

-**First similitude between life and encyclopaedia:** This page is very incomplete.
+This page is very incomplete.
 Will it ever be complete?

 * [o meu pai](each_life_meu_pai.md),  [a minha mãe](each_life_minha_mae.md), [o meu irmao](each_life_meu_irmao.md)